-ix.
+i.
 Mandate Appropriate Information Disposition Upon Termination of the Relationship

 The TPSP contract should require the TPSP to adhere to the records' policies of the client and to securely dispose of, or return, all the LSP's information in a useable form, in a timely manner, and upon termination of the relationship.
-Contractual clauses in which non-payment on the part of the LSP or its client justify refusal or delay in returning or providing access to information are generally not acceptable.31 x.
-Bankruptcy Protection ownership of the information or the media holding the information.
-Indeed, in certain situations, LSPs may wish to consider purchasing the physical media on which its information will be stored at the outset of the relationship, so there can be no question regarding the right or ability of the LSP to recover media-containing information.
+Contractual clauses in which non-payment on the part of the LSP or its client justify refusal or delay in returning or providing access to information are generally not acceptable.31 j.
+Bankruptcy Protection

 Careful consideration should be given to what will happen if the TPSP enters into bankruptcy.
-This scenario can be specifically addressed in the contract to ensure there is no dispute regarding xi.
-Information Backup, Disaster Recovery, Access Continuity, and Incident Response
+This scenario can be specifically addressed in the contract to ensure there is no dispute regarding ownership of the information or the media holding the information.
+Indeed, in certain situations, LSPs may wish to consider purchasing the physical media on which its information will be stored at the outset of the relationship, so there can be no question regarding the right or ability of the LSP to recover media-containing information.